JDygard/BarkFarmers/TESTING.md

 | Custom tabulation | XL,L,M,S | Transitions seamlessly from horizontal to vertical, all elements fit in their boxes in both orientations |
 | Order form JS elements | XL,L,M,S | Total calculated correctly in all testing |

+### Bugs found in Order page

+When reloading the page, the .on('load'.... method that should reset all order form elements does not perform its task.
+This enables a customer to potentially order stacked wood to be picked up.
+This makes no sense, in reality or to the backend, and returns a 500 server error.
+The error was fixed using jQuery to reset the options on page load.
+***

 ## Review Page
 | Item tested | Screen  | Result |
 |-------------|---------|--------|